technotrio/project/README.md

 (Select the google drive account that has access to the remote files, and allow the permissions once redirected to web page, it can be done through terminal too )

-Stash Local Changes before switching Branch
+Stash Local Changes before switching Branch:
  - git stash
  - git checkout <branch-name>
  - git stash apply

+# Data preprocessing and MLflow tracking

+Run the scripts:
+ - python preprocess.py
+ - python train_model.py

+To view the MLflow UI, run:
+ - mlflow ui